Infected Gum Pocket: Causes & Treatment

 • Persistent bad breath that doesn’t go away.

-• Gum recession, which makes the root of the tooth more visible.
+• Gum recession, which makes the tooth root surface more visible.

 • Painful chewing.